njustesen/TRTS/starcraft/protoss.md

 A Dark Archon can be formed in the production phase by merging two Dark Templars and is under development until the Deployment Phase.

+Dark Archons can cast one of the following spells per turn (two with the Argus Talisman upgrade):

+- _Feedback_: Target spellcaster cannot cast spells this turn and take damage equal to the number of spells they can cast this turn.
+- _Maelstrom_:
+- _Mind Control_:
+-